 Some say that he wrote this text primarily because he wanted people to master the subtleties of the Talmudic arguments and move from the Talmud to study philosophy.
 While this is not entirely clear, nevertheless, it is clear that his other major work underscored the importance of philosophy for him and became the classic of Jewish philosophy.
 In Hebrew, it is called the Moreh; in English, The Guide for the Perplexed.
 This work was significant, as it was translated into Latin and eventually many other languages.
 It was known to Thomas Aquinas, the broader Christian world, in the Islamic world, and it became a classic of medieval philosophy.

 Philosophy—An Ecumenical Field

-Here we have a wonderful example of how philosophy in general is an ecumenical field and that the same kinds of issues, questions, and solutions that are offered can be found within all three religious faiths.
-It can be picked up and used, for example, by Aquinas in terms of scholastic thought.
+Here is a wonderful example of how philosophy in general is an ecumenical field and that the same kinds of issues, questions, and solutions that are offered can be found within all three religious faiths.
+It can be picked up and used, for example, as Aquinas did in terms of scholastic thought.

 During the first part, you study the Bible; the second part, you study the Mishnah—the legal code of Jewish law; and the third part, the Gemarah or the Talmud, the commentary on the Mishnah.

 That’s simple enough, but Maimonides takes that same text which everyone knows and reinterprets it.
 Maimonides says:

 “The time allotted to study should be divided into three parts.
 A third should be devoted to the written law—that is, the Bible; a third to the oral law; and the last third should be spent in reflection, deducing conclusions from premises, developing implications of statements, comparing dicta, studying the hermeneutical principles by which the Torah is interpreted, until one knows the essence of these principles and how to deduce what is permitted and what is forbidden from what one has learned traditionally.
 This is termed Talmud.”